 Permutation test of independence

-This tests treats the two groups (left hand and right hand) as independent samples, and tests if there is a difference in values between the two groups.
+This test treats the two groups (left hand and right hand) as independent samples, and tests if there is a difference in values between the two groups.
+The box plot above reflects the approach of this test.

 independence_test(Length ~ Hand,